dylibso/chicory/docs/docs/usage/memory.md

----
-id: Memory usage
-sidebar_position: 1
-sidebar_label: Memory usage
----

-## Using the memory to share data
+# Using Memory to Share Data

 Wasm only understands basic integer and float primitives.
 So passing more complex types across the boundary involves passing pointers.
-To read, write, or allocate memory in a module, Chicory gives you the `Memory` class.
-Let's look at an example where we have a module `count_vowels.wasm`, written in rust, that takes a string input and counts the number of vowels in the string:
+To read, write, or allocate memory in a module, Chicory provides the `Memory` class.
+Let's look at an example where we have a module `count_vowels.wasm`, written in Rust, that takes a string input and counts the number of vowels in the string:

 ```bash